 ACROSS CANADA, OVER 1,000,000 STUDENTS ARE CURRENTLY ENROLLED IN COLLEGES OR UNIVERSITIES.
 OF THAT NUMBER, THERE IS AN ESTIMATED DEMAND FOR OVER 400,000 ADDITIONAL BEDS.

-Renting to students means shorter term leases with more tenants per year than conventional rental apartments.
+Renting to students means short-term leases with more tenants per year than conventional rental apartments.
 Although many universities are offering more classes during the summer term, the bulk of the market still needs a new apartment lease starting on September 1st, and the summer is a challenging time to keep apartments occupied.

 Building the Best